Employer Guide & Glossary

 FORM 1095-C

-This IRS employee FORM 1095-C is the responsibility of the employer as the health cover sponsor to complete and distribute to every full-time employee.
+This IRS employee FORM 1095-C is the responsibility of the employer as the health coverage sponsor to complete and distribute or make available to every full-time employee.

 As part of their ACA reporting & compliance, APPLICABLE LARGE EMPLOYERS [ALEs] must send completed FORMS 1095-C to every eligible employee, detailing the offer of coverage they have received under the company’s sponsored plan.
 These forms are subsequently also filed by the employer [along with other required documentation] to the IRS.